wfjvdham/spark_course/slides/04_salted_key_join.md

 - **Jobs** are run every time after a `show()`, `count()` or `collect()` is called
 - **Stages** a set of tasks that can be executed in parallel.
 Divided by when data needs to be exchanged.
+- **Task** smallest unit of work that runs a computation on a partition of the data

 You can use the history server or sleep